-12. An image may only be entered in to one category: Amateur, Professional or Young (under 20 on 30 September 2017).
+12. An image may only be entered in to one category and skill level - Amateur, Professional or Young (under 20 on 7th October 2018).

-13. The images in the Professional category are judged purely as photographs and not as an adjunct to design and art direction.
+13. Professional images are judged purely as photographs and not as an adjunct to design and art direction.
 Therefore no copy should appear on your photograph.

 14. The entrant’s name must not appear anywhere on the actual image/work.

 15.1.
 RGB format

 15.2.
 High-quality JPEG file (level 10 or above in Photoshop)